 My parents were visiting my grandfather's house in Kent when Prime Minister Neville Chamberlain made his historic radio broadcast announcing Britain's declaration of war against Nazi Germany.
 After listening to the distressing news, they decided to get a breath of fresh air and take a walk through the leafy Kentish lanes, pushing me in my pram.
 Not ten minutes had passed when the local air-raid siren sounded.
 A local woman called them in to her cottage where they waited until the all-clear was sounded.
 There had been no sign of a raid, but I can only imagine how daunting the experience must have been.
 They later found out that sirens had wailed across most of the Home Counties that day thanks to an unidentified, friendly aircraft crossing the South Coast.

 When afternoon came everyone went down to the beach and filled sandbags.
 Mary is not sure where the adults got the empty bag from, but certainly the country had been making contingency plans for war for some time.

 When it was time for Mary's family to go back home after the holiday they had to drive through village after village because there were of course no motorways then.
 There was despondency everywhere.

-It is generally thought that Neville Chamberlain was niave to believe Hitler's assurances in 1938 that Germany would not attack Britain.
-However Tim Topps points out in the Daily Telegraph 28/09/2017 that nothing could be further from the truth.
+It is generally thought that Neville Chamberlain was naive to believe Hitler's assurances in 1938 that Germany would not attack Britain.
 In fact Chamberlain knew that he had to play for time because Britain was not yet ready for war.
-When Tim Topps went back to school in September 1938, almost a full year before the outbreak of war, all the ground floor classrooms had been reinforced with beams and the windows protected.
+When I went back to school in September 1938, almost a full year before the outbreak of war, all the ground floor classrooms had been reinforced with beams and the windows protected.
 A few weeks later the Government ordered over a million Anderson shelters.
 Chamberlain's delaying tactics had been essential and commendable.